London Olympic Park gets $468 million post-Games makeover

-LONDON London's Olympic Park has taken on the air of a construction site again, with work under way on a 292 million pound transformation before Britons can use facilities like the swimming pool and cycle trails.
+LONDON Nov 27 London's Olympic Park has taken on the air of a construction site again, with work under way on a 292 million pound ($468 million) transformation before Britons can use facilities like the swimming pool and cycle trails.

 Builders in hard hats were on Tuesday dismantling temporary seats towering above the pool where American Michael Phelps won a record 18th Olympic gold in August.